-- 62. California Penal Code section 32310, sudiv. (d), as amended by Proposition 63, requires a person who, prior to July 1, 2017, legally possesses a large-capacity magazine to "dispose" or the magazine, only by three specific methods, which are: (1) personal physical removal of the magazine from the state (since giving/arranging for or otherwise selling to someone out of state is still prohibited); (2) sale of the magazine to a "licensed firearms dealer," and (3) surrender of the magazine to a law enforcement agency for destruction.
-However, and as alleged further below (infra at ¶¶ 93-95), the first two of these purported options are illusory, as they do not reflect viable means of recovering the value of their personal property, leaving only the third "option," i.e., "surrender" of the magazine to law enforcement, for which no compensation is provided for or appropriated. - 63.
-Furthermore, California Penal Code § 32390, which has already been enacted, provides that any large-capacity magazine is a "nuisance" and is subject to an injunction against its possession, manufacture, or sale, and is subject to confiscation and summary destruction.
-However, neither the statute nor the regulations that pertain to it provide for compensation to be provided to the owner of a legally-owned large capacity magazine. - 64.
-As an added burden, any person who has lawfully owned one or more firearms with a large-capacity magazine as the only ammunition feeding device for such firearm will now have to acquire presumably through the added expense of purchasing at least one, if not more, reduced-capacity (non-large-capacity) magazine for each such firearm owned.
-This is an expense that could cost California gun owners hundreds, if not thousands of dollars, a burden which disarms the owner of the use of such firearms until a suitable replacement magazine can be obtained. - 65.
-All of the individual Plaintiffs herein, and organizational Plaintiffs on behalf of their California members and similarly-situated individuals who lawfully possess large-capacity magazines, are suing to enjoin enforcement of the Large-Capacity Magazine Ban on the grounds that the Ban violates their rights to own, possess, and use firearms as guaranteed by the Second
+61. California Penal Code section 32310, sudiv. (d), as amended by Proposition 63, would require a person who, prior to July 1, 2017, legally possesses a large-capacity magazine to "dispose" of the magazine, by one of only three specific methods, which are: (1) personal physical removal of the magazine from the state (since giving/arranging for or otherwise selling to someone out of state is still prohibited); (2) sale of the magazine to a "licensed firearms dealer," and (3) surrender of the magazine to a law enforcement agency for destruction.
+However, and as alleged further below (infra at ¶¶ 96-98), the first two of these purported options are illusory, as they are not viable means of recovering the value of their personal property, leaving only the third "option," i.e., "surrender" of the magazine to law enforcement, for which no compensation is provided for or appropriated.
+SB 1446 contains similar mandates.

-Amendment, and that the Ban constitutes an illegal taking of their constitutionally-protected firearms.
+62. Furthermore, California Penal Code § 32390, which has already been enacted, 25 provides that any large-capacity magazine is a "nuisance" and is subject to an injunction against 26 its possession, manufacture, or sale, and is subject to confiscation and summary destruction.
+27 However, neither the statute nor the regulations that pertain to it provide for compensation to be 28

+1 provided to the owner of a legally-owned large capacity magazine.

+63. As an added burden, any person who has lawfully owned one or more firearms with a large-capacity magazine as the only ammunition feeding device for such firearm would have to acquire - presumably through the added expense of purchasing - at least one, if not more, reduced-capacity (non-large-capacity) magazine for each such firearm owned.
+This is an expense that could cost every such California gun owner hundreds, if not thousands of dollars, a burden which disarms the owner of the use of such firearms until a suitable replacement magazine can be obtained.

+64. All of the individual Plaintiffs herein, and organizational Plaintiffs on behalf of their California members and similarly-situated individuals who lawfully possess large-capacity magazines, are suing to enjoin enforcement of the Large-Capacity Magazine Ban on the grounds that the Ban violates their rights to own, possess, and use firearms as guaranteed by the Second Amendment, and that the Ban, if enforced, would constitute an illegal taking of their constitutionally-protected firearms.